Skip to main content

 export CUDADIR=/usr/local/cuda-11.4

 c.
-After removing all existing settings, execute the command nvcc -V to verify that it no longer runs.
+After deleting all existing configurations, run the nvcc -V command to confirm that it no longer executes.

 $ nvcc -V